46,000 kicked off Louisiana Medicaid rolls for ineligibility

 Enrollees had until Oct.
 31 to maintain coverage if they could prove eligibility.

 The agency said in October that an estimated 82,000 letters would be sent to Medicaid patients.
-But the health department said 52,000 letters actually went out.
-No explanation for the discrepancy was given.
+But the health department said 52,000 letters actually went out, after duplicates were removed from the count.

 Department spokesman Robert Johannessen says during the same four-month period in 2018, more than 71,000 people lost Medicaid coverage for not providing renewal information.
 The department exempted children from automatic removal this time.